Invivogen

 Toll-like receptor 4 signaling

 The Toll-like receptor 4 (TLR4) was the first TLR identified and is an important pattern recognition receptor (PRR) in innate immunity and inflammation.
 It is found both on the cell surface and in endosomes of innate immune cells including monocytes and macrophages, as well as on intestinal epithelium and endothelial cells [1].
 TLR4 can recognize pathogen- and damage-associated molecular patterns (PAMPs and DAMPs).
 However, it is primarily activated by lipopolysaccharide (LPS) and its toxic moiety Lipid A [2].
-TLR4 does not directly interact with LPS, but requires essential adaptor proteins [3].
+TLR4 does not directly interact with LPS but requires essential adaptor proteins [3].
 The soluble LPS-binding protein (LBP) extracts monomeric LPS from the microbial membrane and transfers it to CD14 (cluster of differentiation 14).
-This membrane-bound protein then interacts with MD-2 (myeloid differentiation factor 2), which is constitutively associated with the TLR4 ectodomain.
+This membrane-bound protein then interacts with MD-2 (myeloid differentiation factor 2), constitutively associated with the TLR4 ectodomain.
 The ligand-loaded MD-2 subsequently binds to another TLR4/MD-2/LPS complex, leading to their dimerization [4].
-Interestingly, TLR4 is the only TLR able to trigger two distinct signaling cascades [5]:
+Then, TLR4 triggers two distinct signaling cascades [5]:

 • the MyD88-dependent activating NF-κB pathway (at the cell surface)